chicbass/chicbass.github.io/aem_ex_e_2.md

 >1
-> What la the maximum number of locations allowed in the integration on Adobe Target?
+> What is the maximum number of locations allowed in the integration on Adobe Target?

 1. 50
 2. **1,000**
 3. 100

 >2
 > Which two teams need to collaborate to create a new custom component while developing an AFM SPA (Single Page Application) project?
 (Choose Iwo.)

 1. Content Authors
 2. **Back-End**
 3. Front-End
 4. **DevOps**

 > 3

 > A customer needs to create, manage, deliver, and optimize personalized experiences at scale for thousands of images and videos Which AEM Module should the customer use?
 1. AFM Sites
 2. **AEM Assets**